solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

     - `lamports: <i64>`- number of reward lamports credited or debited by the account, as a i64
     - `postBalance: <u64>` - account balance in lamports after the reward was applied
     - `rewardType: <string|undefined>` - type of reward: "fee", "rent", "voting", "staking"
+    - `commission: <u8|undefined>` - vote account commission when the reward was credited, only present for voting and staking rewards
   - `blockTime: <i64 | null>` - estimated production time, as Unix timestamp (seconds since the Unix epoch). null if not available
   - `blockHeight: <u64 | null>` - the number of blocks beneath this block